shussain894/CV/README.md

 I was introduced to tech & coding when I joined a cloud computing academy, I learnt the basics of DevOps and how to script in Python.
 I thoroughly enjoyed the cloud space but wanted to be able to code well, many family members recommended Makers so I eventually joined their software engineering bootcamp.
 I spent the next 16 weeks becoming a full-stack developer.

+During my time at Makers Academy, I kept a blog, detailing my experiences and feelings throughout.
+You can read it [here.](https://medium.com/@shahhussain1)

 ## Projects

 | Name                         | Description       | Tech/tools        |